Back to Document

 Christmas came and went as we endured emotional months of altering two week cycles using ovulation kits and pregnancy tests.

 Mother’s Day and Father’s Day.

 Labor Day came and went.

 As we neared the next Christmas, clearly we were getting nowhere on our own.
-We started meeting with Dr. Reshef at Bennett Fertility Institute at INTEGRIS Baptist Medical Center.
+We started meeting with Dr. Reshef at the INTEGRIS Bennett Fertility Institute.
 Along the way there were lots of discussions of treatment options, medications and a number of procedures we could try.
 If none of that worked we could look at the possibility of finding and egg donor.
 Using a donor seemed like such a long way off and there were so many things to try along the way, we thought surely we would be successful before we got to that point.

 We tried all of it and nothing worked.
 I was then 43-years-old and not ready to stop trying for another child.
 We chose our first donor last fall.
 Unfortunately, we were unsuccessful.
 My husband and I decided we would try just one more time and we chose our second donor in the winter.
 We found out in March that we would be having a baby in the fall.